yyin-dev/cs336-a1/writeup.md

 ## Problem (generate)

+I wrote a critical bug in the training script: when loading data using [`np.memmap`](https://numpy.org/devdocs/reference/generated/numpy.memmap.html), I didn't specify the data type as `np.uint16` and it defaults to `np.uint8` *.

+Claude Code did extensive debugging and investigation.
+See `DEBUGGING_CLAUDE.md` for prompts and `DEBUGGING.md` for a documentation of the debugging process.
+It's really impressive that Claude was able to write scripts to test its hypothesis and execute the process of elimination.
+The scripts are in the `claude` directory.

+*: Actually I add that initially, but when testing locally on MacOS's MPS, MPS doesn't support uint16, so I removed that argument `dtype=np.uint16`...

+---

+My writing before finding the bug:

 I still couldn't get the model to generate fluent text on TS.
 The model has obtained 1.4 validation loss, but the best I can do, after sweeping temperature and top-p threshold, is following:

 * Prompt: Once upon a time